SuzanneFreilich/suzannefreilich-academic/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
 - name: University of Vienna
-- name: Max Planck Institute for the Science of Human History
+- name: Max Planck Institute for Evolutionary Anthropology

 # Short bio (displayed in user profile at end of posts)